 It all began with the Motorola DROID back in 2009, but things got quickly out of hand with all the fuss and excitement surrounding the operating system that escalated when Google announced the Nexus One (a device manufactured by HTC) at the beginning of 2010.
 This added fuel to the fire for HTC fans, who began to dream about a similar device, equipped with the famous HTC Sense interface instead (preferred by many).
 Said device was not to be introduced until MWC 2010, where we finally found out it would be called the HTC Desire.
 So, this is how eager high-tech buffs started counting the days...

 But enough history.
 The important thing is the HTC Desire, the most powerful Android cell phone of the manufacturer to date has finally arrived and we got our hands on it.
 There is no way we fail to compare its specifications to the Nexus One and not notice the differences are... minor.
 The major distinction between them is the HTC Desire features extra 64MB of RAM, i.e. 576MB instead of 512MB.
-Take a look at the detailed comparison of the two cell phones available via this link.

 There is nothing really groundbreaking or innovative into the box of the HTC Desire – just a wall charger, USB cable, headphones and 4GB microSD card.
 The latter is welcome indeed, since it provides ample space for your multimedia files.
 Unlike the Nexus One, the Desire doesn't come with a pouch, so you will have to find your own way of protecting the precious from dirt and scratches.